Crossbow2560/HandCursor/README.md

 Running the code will use your camera to track hand movements.
 Run the Hand Cords.py file in your local machine to start the program.

-Note: Please install mediapipe before running Hand Cords.py.
+Note: Please install mediapipe, keyboard, and mouse using the following commands before running Hand Cords.py. pip install keyboard pip install mediapipe pip install mouse